andrhamm/hidden-colonies-api/README.md

 ## EVENT: an opponent has finished their turn for a game (WIP)

 Note: you will receive these events only when your opponent finishes their turns.
 The `game.id` should be used to find the game `key`, which should then be used to do a fetch for the updated game state.
+Clients should take care to only act on messages that are relevant based on the timestamp (`ts`) or other fields.
+For example, don't display a turn notification if a message is received for a turn that has already been surpassed.

 ```
 {
   "event": "newGameTurn",
   "data": {
+    "isInvite": false,
     "game.id": "59gh2bkngpf3qez8",
   },
   "ts": 1562807525476,